architecture/network

 ): number

-Fitness signature evaluating one genome.
+Fitness signature evaluating one genome and returning a scalar fitness score.

 SLAB_DEFAULT_ASYNC_CHUNK_SIZE